2 Men Found Shot In Miami's Midtown District

 MIAMI (CBSMiami) – There’s been a shooting in Miami’s Midtown District.

-Miami PD told CBS4 it happened just before 6 p.m. in the area of 3101 North Miami Avenue.READ MORE: Graduation For Miami-Dade Seniors Begin Tuesday At 3 Venues
+Miami PD told CBS4 it happened just before 6 p.m. in the area of 3101 North Miami Avenue.READ MORE: Section Of Krome Avenue Still Shutdown Due To Large Smoky Brush Fire

 If you know anything, call Miami-Dade Crime Stoppers at (305) 471-TIPS.